jasonpeixoto/PracticalCodingTest/README.md

 Note: there is no extra credit for a rushed solution.

 # Programming Problem
 Provide a production ready solution that accepts a new user name, validates a single string input as the password, and stores it locally.
-The solution should be written in C#/Xamarin with native UI (Android or iOS, your choice, not Xamarin
+The solution should be written in C#/Xamarin with native UI (Xamarin.Android or Xamarin.iOS, or Xamarin.Forms)
-Forms)

 UI requirements: